hannorein/rebound/docs/quickstart_installation.md

     again.
 Note that on some systems the `glfw` library is called `glfw3` instead.
 In that case, change `-lglfw` to `-lglfw3` in the file `src/Makefile.defs`.
--   **Issue with march=native.** Some users have reported issues related to the compiler flag `-march=native` which tries to optimize the code for the native architecture.
+-   **Compiler optimizations.** By default, REBOUND does not use the compiler flag `-march=native` which tries to optimize the code for the native architecture.
 If you want to have the most optimized code, add the `-march=native` or `-mtune=native` flag in the file `src/Makefile.defs`.
 If you use the python version, you can add compiler flags to `setup.py`.
 This might improve performance significantly.
+-   **Floating point contractions.** Some compilers (e.g. clang) optimize code by contracting certain floating point operations (e.g. a multiplication and an addition become one fused multiply-add instruction).
+This improves performance but might prevent you from reproducing results exactly.
+You can turn off fused multiply-add instruction with the `-ffp-contract=off` compiler flag.
+If you use the python version, you can set the `FFP_CONTRACT_OFF` environment variable before installing REBOUND.

 ## Running REBOUND on Windows